HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 - All guards can put on any armor available to them.
 - Fortitude may be active for a maximum of 10 minutes, or until the region is secure for at least 5 minutes.
 - There is a cooldown of 30 minutes from when the protocol gets lifted.

+### Precommand+ Protection
+**PC+ Protection** can be issued by a member of Precommand+.
+HSPS personnel should not privately request protection initiation and must prioritize their regular duties.
+Protection statuses:
+- Roam: All guards are free to patrol and resume their regular duties.
+They should not provide protection to anyone.
+- Optional: A maximum of one guard per PC+ member is allowed.
+HSPS personnel are not obligated to protect the individual.
+- Protect: Up to two guards must protect PC+ members at all times until instructed to switch to Roam or Optional status.
+*If there are fueling Warhead, FFD in E-mode, Pre-Meltdown or Pre-Stall, or 1+ CF on the server, HSPS personnel will automatically be in Roam and must respond to events immediately.*
+During protection:
+- No employees should approach the Pre-command+ member (later referred to as VIP), shine lights at VIP or any other HSPS personnel.
+A single warning to back off is permitted; if the warning is ignored, you are authorized to terminate the individual.
+- Employees who jump onto HSPS personnel or VIPs are to be terminated on sight.
+- It is highly recommended to always remain close to your VIP, ideally forming a wedge or a VIP box around them (you can look up what a VIP box is for more information).

 ## 4.3 Private Server Regulations